rania-hossam/AI_Driver_safety_System-/README.md

 - ### Seatbelt Adherence:
   A dedicated module focused on promoting seatbelt use with timely alerts.
 - ### Proximity Sensing:
-  Integrates ToF sensors to alert drivers about the proximity of objects.
+  Integrates ToF sensors to alert drivers about the proximity of objects , the sensors will be installed in multiple points in the car allowing them to almost sense for any object coming close to the car , and alerting the driver in various ways allowing him to do stuff like parking more effectively , also using it's readings in various calculations enhancing the overall driving safty .
 # Hardware Setup
 - ### Raspberry Pi 4:
   The brain of our system, providing a powerful yet compact computing platform.